 \section{Introduction}

-The text-to-text paradigm introduced by the T5 model~\citep{t5} has recently been widely adopted as a simple yet powerful generic transfer learning approach for most language processing tasks~\citep{sanh-etal-2021-multitask,aribandi-etal-2022-ext}.
-Although the original T5 model was trained exclusively on English data, the same architecture has been extended to a massively multilingual setting covering more than 100 languages by mT5 and ByT5~\citep{byt5, xue-etal-2021-mt5}, following recent advances in the multilingual pre-training of large language models such as mBERT, XLM, XLM-R and mDeBERTa~\citep{devlin-etal-2019-bert,conneau-lample-2019-xlm, conneau-etal-2020-unsupervised,he-etal-2021-debertav3}.
-Multilingual language models were shown to excel in cross-lingual and low-resource scenarios, but multiple studies have highlighted their suboptimal scale-to-performance ratio if compared to monolingual counterparts for language-specific applications in which data are abundant (see \citeauthor{nozza-etal-2020-what} \citeyear{nozza-etal-2020-what} and \citeauthor{rust-etal-2021-good} \citeyear{rust-etal-2021-good} for an overview).
+The text-to-text paradigm introduced by T5~\citep{t5} has been widely adopted as a simple yet powerful generic transfer learning approach for most language processing tasks~\citep{sanh-etal-2022-multitask,aribandi-etal-2022-ext}.
+Although the original T5 model was trained exclusively on English data, the same architecture has been extended to a massively multilingual setting covering more than 100 languages by mT5 and ByT5~\citep{byt5, xue-etal-2021-mt5}, following recent advances in the multilingual pre-training of large language models such as mBERT, XLM, XLM-R and mDeBERTa~\citep{devlin-etal-2019-bert,conneau-lample-2019-xlm, conneau-etal-2020-unsupervised,he-etal-2023-debertav3}.
+Multilingual language models were shown to excel in cross-lingual and low-resource scenarios.
+Still, multiple studies have highlighted their suboptimal scale-to-performance ratio when compared to monolingual counterparts for language-specific applications in which data are abundant~\citep{nozza-etal-2020-what,rust-etal-2021-good}.

-Following this line of research, \citet{nagoudi-etal-2021-arat5} pre-trained several T5 models on the Arabic language, obtaining an improvement in performances from the multilingual mT5 model (and other transformer variants) on Arabic conditional language generation tasks such as news summarization, headline generation and question generation.
-Similarly, \citet{carmo-etal-2020-ptt5} pre-trained a Portuguese T5 model and showed competitive performances on named entity recognition and natural language inference.
+For this reason, monolingual T5 models have recently been pretrained to serve specific language communities, covering languages such as Arabic, Portuguese, Vietnamese and Slovenian~\citep{nagoudi-etal-2021-arat5, carmo-etal-2020-ptt5, phan-etal-2022-vit5, slot5}.
+These models improve over multilingual baselines on language understanding and generation tasks such as news summarization, headline generation and natural language inference in their respective languages.